 - 1. The partnership must be clearly identified at the letter of intent stage. - 2.
 This call for projects is open to all research teams, irrespective of the institution to which they belong3 (higher education and research establishments, research organisations, other public establishments with a research mission, technical centres, private establishments with R&D activity, etc.).
 Partners other than research teams are welcome insofar as their added value in the project has clearly been established. - 3.
 The project must involve one French academic partner (higher education and research establishments, research organisations, other public establishments with a research mission). - 4.
-The call for research projects is open to foreign teams or to teams from international organisations. - 5.
-An RPSC member cannot hold any management role in a project (scientific leader of any team involved in the research project).
+The call for research projects is open to foreign teams or to teams from international organisations.
+To facilitate foreign partnerships and appraisal of projects, the CRP's text is available in English on the ANSES website. - 5.
+A scientific committee member cannot hold any management role in a project (scientific leader of any team involved in the research project).